Emzypee/Emzypee/README.md

 - 👋 Hi, I’m Opeoluwa
-- 👀 I’m interested in building my coding skills
+- 👀 I’m interested in Artificial Intelligence, Machine Learning and Deep Learning Research
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently an Independent Researcher at MLC Nigeria working Bias in LLM (AI fairness)
-- 💞️ I’m looking to collaborate on building a responsive website
+- 💞️ I’m looking to collaborate on Deep Learning Research and its relation to the human brain
 - 📫 How to reach me adediranopeoluwa@gmail.com @iamemzypee twitter

 <!---